Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Remove-MsolRoleMember.md

 ```

 ### -RoleMemberType
-The type of role of the member (User or Group) to remove.
+Specifies the type of role of the member to remove.

 ```yaml
 Type: RoleMemberType